 Euro pillows are widely available and usually function as a decorative accent or reading pillow.
 Keep in mind that a 26” square euro pillow is often used as a sleeping pillow in certain European countries, such as Holland and Germany.
 This may be important if you are planning to travel in the near future.

-The Case for Mixing Pillow Sizes
+Mixing Pillow Sizes

 For an elegant, designer look, opt for different size pillows.
 Choose a bigger (king, queen, or euro) as your reading pillows and then layer the smaller size you prefer to sleep on in front.
 This is a good way to incorporate more color and patterns into your bedroom.